Ninja-Koala/curly_curves/content/posts/quadratic_bezier_arc_length_parametrization.md

 We call such functions, that map closed form numbers to closed form numbers by only using allowed operations **closed form functions**.

 Not all numbers in $\overline{\mathbb{Q}}$ can be expressed in closed form.
-The 5 roots of $2x^5-10x+5$ are algebraic by definition, but can be shown using Galois Theory to not be expressible by radicals.
+The 5 roots of $2x^5-10x+5$ are algebraic by definition, but can be shown using Galois theory to not be expressible by radicals.
 Chow showed that they can't be expressed in closed form conditional on Schanuel's conjecture.
 Khovanskii was later able to show this unconditionally.

 Lastly, the definition of **elementary numbers** $\mathbb{L}$ is similar to the definition of closed form numbers, but we are now also allowed to get the roots of polynomials. $\mathbb{L}$ clearly contains all algebraic numbers as well as all closed form numbers.